My luscious list of 18 delectable dining haunts in Cosenza, for when you next travel to this fabulous undiscovered city in southern Italy.

 Centuries of invasions have seen this city recreate itself many times and today, the city is becoming a cosmopolitan magnet.

-An abundance of lovely piazzas enhances many areas of the city, creating comfortable gathering places for taking an evening passeggiata (stroll) or areas where children play.
+An abundance of lovely piazzas enhance many areas of the city, creating comfortable gathering places for taking an evening passeggiata (stroll) or areas where children play.

-Excellent restaurants serve delicious Cosentine cuisine either with a creative modern twist or heavenly and timeless dishes of yesteryear.
+Excellent restaurants serve delicious Cosentine cuisine either with a creative modern twist, or heavenly but timeless dishes of yesteryear.

 Check out my recent post on Cosenza, Calabria: Italy’s Undiscovered City where I take you on an in-depth tour of this fabulous city.